ghik/kubernetes-the-harder-way/docs/09_Simplifying_Network_Setup_with_Cilium.md

 which indicates that they are running with `hostNetwork: true` setting.

 After Cilium is installed, we must restart all the pods in the cluster that were started with the previous CNI setup.
-The easiest way to do it is simply by deleting them, and letting them be respawned by their corresponding controller (e.g. a `Deployment` or `StatefulSet`).
-Restarted nodes should get new IP addresses that do not follow the CIDR scheme that we have chosen [previously](07_Spinning_up_Worker_Nodes.md#splitting-pod-ip-range-between-nodes).
+The easiest way to do it is simply by deleting them, and letting them be respawned by their corresponding controllers (e.g. a `Deployment` or `StatefulSet`).
+Restarted pods should get new IP addresses that follow a new CIDR scheme, managed by Cilium.

 ## Cleaning up